If your work permit expires before you apply to extend it, you lose your status as a migrant worker in BC.

 What you should know

-If you miss the deadline, you may be able to get an extension.
+If you miss the deadline, you may be able to restore your status and authorization to work.
 See the next section for guidance.

 You may need to apply for a new work permit